In Europe, stirrings of growth are talk of the season

 BUILDING

-Companies that supply the construction sector, like France's Saint-Gobain (SGOB.PA) and Britain's Travis Perkins (TPK.L), also appear to be early beneficiaries as housebuilding picks up.
+Companies that supply the construction sector, like France's Saint-Gobain and Britain's Travis Perkins, also appear to be early beneficiaries as housebuilding picks up.

 Saint-Gobain, Europe's biggest supplier of building materials, which makes materials used in roofing and insulation as well as glass for windows and vehicle windshields, said market conditions were gradually stabilising in Europe and it expected a continuing rally in Britain and Germany.